Venox-Network/cobalt/.github/ISSUE_TEMPLATES/bug.md

 ---
-name: 🐛 Report a bug
+name: '🐛 Report a bug'
-about: Report a bug, crash, mistake or unintended behaviour.
-Please file a seperate report for each problem.
+about: 'Report a bug, crash, mistake or unintended behaviour.
+Please file a seperate report for each problem.'
-title: "Add a descriptive title"
+title: 'Add a descriptive title'
-labels: bug
+labels: 'bug'
-assignees: Chrizxz
+assignees: 'Chrizxz'

 ---